Advanced Skills Centre

 Our vision for the Advanced Skills Centre

-NAIT has moved into the design phase for the state-of-the-art Advanced Skills Centre.
+NAIT has moved into the design phase for the state-of-the-art Advanced Skills Centre (ASC).
 Located on Treaty 6 Territory on the north side of Main Campus, the ASC will expand NAIT’s capacity to deliver trades and technology programming in alignment with the future needs of Alberta’s economy.

 Our vision is to deliver the most comprehensive, leading-edge apprenticeship and technology-based education anywhere in Canada.
-To achieve that vision, the ASC will:
+More than a building, the ASC will:

 • increase connectivity between programs to better simulate the realities of the workplace, providing students with a broader understanding of workplace dynamics and how their chosen career intersects with other professions